milmoul/Derek-Back/README.md

 # Welcome to HelloDereks smart FAQ

+Requirements:
+- Have python 3 installed
+- Have pip3 installed
+- Have docker installed

 First we need to check you have the correct node version

 Now lets clone the repo, go to the folder you want the app to run and open a terminal in that folder